compoze/compoze.github.io/serverlesstemplate.md

 ### Environment Files

 Compoze will also inject environment variable files (i.e. prod.env) that contain values required to build, deploy, and test your service.
-The files will be place in an **environments** folder at the root of each respective project (api & ui).
+The files will be placed in an **environments** folder at the root of each respective project (api & ui).
 The following key value pairs will be provided in each environment file:

 #### api